 DTS Performance Reports

 DTS progress targets are a direct result of student achievement data analysis from state data, as well as, district performance benchmarks.
 For a comprehensive outline of current progress targets, you may access the PROGRESS TARGETS link below.
-In addition college and career readiness indicators include a percentage of students taking algebra in grades 7 and 8.
+In addition college and career readiness indicators include a percentage of students taking Algebra in Grades 7 & 8.
 DTS data is recorded at 13% in this area due to an error in data and calculation.
 Corrections have been made to the state course rosters and future state calculations will reflect the accurate amount of 22%.